L3cr0f/pma_course/Labs/Lab_01.md

 49/71 Antivirus detect the file _Lab01-02.exe_ as malicious.

-3. Do any imports hint at this program’s functionality?
-If so, which imports are they and what do they tell you?
+**3. Do any imports hint at this program’s functionality?
+If so, which imports are they and what do they tell you?**

 The file has some interesting imports like the following: